microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    - Total: 77
-   The metrics comment thread should be active. `temporary1.ts` and `temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
+   The metrics comment thread should be active. `temporary1.ts` and `temporary2.ts` should both include the closed comment ":exclamation: This file doesn't require review."
 1. Modify the build task definition to change the "test factor" input to "0" (not blank).
 Push a new change to the build, adding 1 more line to `file.ignored`.
 The build will re-run and you should see the title prefix